gabrielprrd/gabrielprrd/README.md

 # Hello, world! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Gabriel Afonso and I'm a brazilian full stack developer living in Porto, Portugal.
+My name is Gabriel Afonso and I'm a brazilian full stack developer living in Ilha Terceira, Portugal.
 I believe we, software developers, have a super power to build meaningful things.

 Here is my <a href="https://gabrielprrd.github.io/">website</a> and you can reach me out on [![LinkedIn][2]][1]